 The StateBound FC stores the administrative state boundaries as polygon features.
 The data were downloaded as a shapefile from the DIVA-GIS website.
 The shapefile was for the entire extent of Malaysia so it was clipped to Peninsular Malaysia.
 The clipped FC was reprojected and imported into the FDS.

 The Temperature FC stores weather station locations and changes in maximum temperature as point features.
 Maximum temperature data were downloaded from the NOAA climate portal and point features were created using latitude and longitude coordinates for the weather stations.
 Changes in maximum temperature were calculated using the R statistical software.
 Attributes were created and populated for the new FC then it was reprojected and imported into the FDS.
+The addition of the maximum temperature data instead of just using the means.

 Domains